 Children’s Books That WIll Get Your Child Hooked On Reading

-It’s ‘World Read A Book’ day today and what better way to celebrate than with a book.
 There are so many choices out there especially when it comes to fantastic Indian children’s literature, that it’s sometimes difficult to decide.
 However, there are some books that we feel are great starter books.
 If your child hasn’t yet gotten into the habit of reading or if you just want to try something new – the books featured below will be a huge help.

-There is something for every age group and interest – we’ve also kept in mind that even mummies and daddies love reading children’s books, so we hope you’ll enjoy this list as much as we have.
+We’ve curated children’s books that cater to every age group and interest – we’ve also kept in mind that even mummies and daddies love reading children’s books, so we hope you’ll enjoy this list as much as we have.
 Ready to get tucked into the sounds of animals and dreams of protagonists?

 1. Gajapati Kulapati Kalabaloosh!
 By Ashok Rajagopalan